gokulg02/SnapChef/README.md

     * The user logs in via Google OAuth to start.
     * The user inputs their desired serving size, cooking time, available ingredients, and any other preferences on the **Home** page.
     * Upon clicking "Generate Recipe," the application sends a request to the backend API with the user's query.
-    * The top 5 recipe results from the API are then passed to a language model (GPT-4o).
+    * The top 5 recipe results from the chromaDB search API are then passed to a language model (GPT-4o).
-    * The language model generates a detailed recipe that is displayed to the user.
+    * The language model generates a detailed recipe curated to the user's preferences and displays it to the user.
     * The user can then ask follow-up questions to further refine the recipe.

 2.  **Backend (Flask)**:
     * The backend is a simple Flask server with a `/search` endpoint.
     * This endpoint receives a query from the frontend and uses a ChromaDB vector database to find the most relevant recipes from its dataset.
-    * The matched recipes are then returned to the frontend.
+    * The top 5 matched recipes are then returned to the frontend.

 ---